Qoddi automatically builds your Java app from your code.

 , 17

 .
-Because the default is 1.8, you don’t need this file if you would like to use Java 8.
+Because the default is 1.8, you don’t need this file if you want to use Java 8.

 You can also pin your JDK update version by using a value such as this: